real2two/real2two/README.md

 I'm working on a super secret project.

-Also, I do a lot of work with [Custom Developments](https://github.com/custom-developments) so I'm going to be open sourcing repositories in that organization as well.
+Also, I do a lot of work on [Custom Developments](https://github.com/custom-developments) so I'm going to be open sourcing repositories in that organization as well.

 ### ⚔️ Custom RPG